d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 np.random.normal(0, 1, size=(3, 4))
 ```

-We can also specify the value of each element in the desired `ndarray` by supplying a Python list containing the numerical values.
+We can also specify the exact values for each element in the desired `ndarray`
+by supplying a Python list (or list of lists) containing the numerical values.
+Here, the outermost list corresponds to axis 0, and the inner list to axis 1.

 ```{.python .input  n=9}
 np.array([[2, 1, 4, 3], [1, 2, 3, 4], [4, 3, 2, 1]])